Easy Money ?

 Hero Least Home Sweet I’m A Whirly Gig Internal Control

 I Think I know?
-Journalist’s Creed Monkey's Tree
+Journalist’s Creed Monkey's Tree Never Learn

-Outside Perch Past Dance Pro-life - Peace Not Choice
+Outside Perch Past Dance ---

 Profanity

-Reality Check Seattle’s Past Below Space Frontier
+Reality Check Seattle’s Past Below Space Frontier SPINACH

-Time Techno Blues TOOL RULE Truth’s Fiction
+Techno Blues TOOL RULE Truth’s Fiction Up-Town Nose

-Up-Town Nose Valiant Peace Voice Melodic Which What
+Valiant Peace Voice Melodic Which What With

-With Wonders Wander Word Wind X'd
+Wonders Wander Word Wind X'd ZONED OUT

 Cowboy Poems Poems of Faith Poems of Love Patriotic Poems